There are a lot of worrying thoughts and misconceptions about creditors, what they may do and cannot do during your debt problems.

 FCA Debt Collection Regulation

-In practice and due to revised new debt collection regulation under FCA regime, you?ll find many creditors are more reasonable than you might expect, especially if you explain your financial position and willingness to pay and let them know you?re getting help to try and sort it out.
+In practice and due to revised new debt collection regulation under the FCA regime, you’ll find many creditors are more reasonable than you might expect, especially if you explain your financial position and willingness to pay and let them know you’re getting help to try and sort it out.